streamlit/docs/content/library/advanced-features/prerelease-features.md

 1. A feature is added with the `experimental_` prefix.
 2. The feature is potentially tweaked over time, with possible API/behavior breakages.
+3. If successful, we promote the feature to Streamlit core and remove it from `experimental_`:
+   - a\.
+The feature's API stabilizes and the feature is _cloned_ without the `experimental_` prefix, so it exists as both `st` and `experimental_`.
+At this point, users will see a warning when using the version of the feature with the `experimental_` prefix -- but the feature will still work.
+   - b\.
+At some point, the code of the `experimental_`-prefixed feature is _removed_, but there will still be a stub of the function prefixed with `experimental_` that shows an error with appropriate instructions.
+   - c\.
+Finally, at a later date the `experimental_` version is removed.
-3. At some point, we either promote the feature to `beta_` or remove it from `experimental_`.
-Either way, we leave a stub in `experimental_` that shows an error with instructions.
+4. If unsuccessful, the feature is removed without much notice and we leave a stub in `experimental_` that shows an error with instructions.